 “Having LD should never define who they are.”

-School can be very challenging for a child with LD so, come summer, look for opportunities that allow your child to explore and shine in other areas.
+School can be very challenging for a child with a Learning Disability so, come summer, look for opportunities that allow your child to explore and shine in other areas.

 New Activities